cbohara/think_stats/README.md

   - probability mass function (PMF)

-    - advantageous over histogram when comparing two distributions
+    - a representation of a distribution as a function that maps from values to probabilities

-    - allows us not to be mislead by the sample size
+    - advantageous over histogram when comparing two distributions because not mislead by the sample size

 ### pandas